coderello/laravel-nova-lang/README.md

 #### Stats Command

-This command is to assist maintainers to record the completeness of each language and contributors.
+This command is to assist maintainers to update the completeness of each language and list of contributors in this README file.

 A `README.excerpt.md` and `contributors.json` file will be created at `storage_path('app/nova-lang')`.
 You can copy those files into your own fork of the repository and create a pull request.

 Output list of languages, lines translated and contributors:
 ```bash